House FAQsHow do I receive a referral to stay at the House?

 Does the room fee include food?

 Families are responsible for providing their own food and beverages.
 We do, however, have a Pantry and Common Fridge stocked with free milk and other foods for families to use.
+Healthy, home-cooked dinners are sometimes prepared by volunteers groups as well.

 What do I need to bring?